About Rawsar & My Bio

 Rawsar - The Early Years

-From a very early age I was fascinated by by the magic of electronics - and I still am.
-Encouraged by my father who ran a successful TV repair shop I spent many an hour building electronic projects, learning many skills along the way.
-My love for digital watches truly began whilst I was at school in the mid 70’s.
+From a very early age, I was fascinated by the magic of electronics - and I still am.
+Encouraged by my father who ran a successful TV repair shop.
+I spent many an hour building electronic projects, learning many skills along the way.
+My love for digital watches truly began whilst I was at school in the mid-’70s.
 I managed to convince my mother to buy me a Trafalgar LED watch for my birthday.
 I was so proud of my LED watch and felt it was so different and far ahead of its time.

-As the years progressed I moved away from LED to LCD and then quartz analogue.
-However in the early 1990’s I decided I wanted something different, something that was unique.
+As the years progressed I, like many, moved away from LED to LCD and then quartz analogue.
+However, in the early 1990s, I decided I wanted something different, something that was unique.
 This was the point where I thought I would revive my passion for digital watches, particularly LEDs.
-Now older and with more spending power I purchased a new old stock Pulsar sport LED watch.
+Now older and with more spending power I purchased a new old stock Pulsar sports LED watch.

 The watch on the left is my 1st and much loved and worn Pulsar LED.

 I wore this watch for 10+ years (and still own it) I loved it when people used to ask “How do you tell the time on it?”, I then would touch the sensor and it would light up the time in bright large red numerals.
 "There you go !"
 I would retort.